 #1 Scardust – Sands of Time

-And a honorable mention on the 2017 Top 10 Records goes to:
+The honorable mention of the 2017 Top 10 Records:

 Cradle of Filth – Cryptoriana – The Seductiveness of Decay